runeandre/slipstream_windows_updates/README.md

-# Update Windows.iso with Windows Updates (Mainly Windows 7)
+# Update Windows.iso with Windows Updates (Mainly Windows Vista and 7)

 This script was made firstly with Windows 7 in mind, and is what I have tested it with.